 Ellesmere Town Council adopted the General Power of Competence for the first time at their Annual Town Council meeting on Wednesday, 10th May, 2017.

-Ellesmere Town Council meets the criteria for eligibility:
+Ellesmere Town Council met the criteria for eligibility:

 - Number of Councillors elected at the last ordinary election, or at a subsequent by-election, equals or exceeds two thirds of its total number of Councillors (8).

-- The Town Clerk holds at least one of the sector specific qualifications – Certificate in Local council Administration and has passed CILCA Unit 7 General Power of Competence – 12th June, 2013.
+- The Town Clerk held at least one of the sector specific qualifications – Certificate in Local council Administration and has passed CILCA Unit 7 General Power of Competence – 12th June, 2013.